The tiny table. 14th February 2022.

 I put it on the floor between us.

-I say: "There, the table has been placed - for things to be put upon"
+I say: "There, the table has been placed - for things to be put upon", and he is still none the wiser.

 Me - "OK, no it is OK, I never expected you to understand it.
 You said something about 'not being able to put things on the table'.